 We propose the following guidelines for a rebooted program:

-1. The amount in the fund should be raised immediately to \$25,000, with the indication that more can be allotted if demand and success meet expectations.
+1. The amount in the fund should be raised immediately to \$25,000, with the indication that more could be considered if demand and success meet expectations.
+External funds may also be sought.